unique0x7/Unique_Auditing_Chacklist/README.md

 - If there is an expected and disclosed element of risk of losing principal staking, can that risk be improperly manipulated?
 - Do key parameters of the protocol have admin, centralization, or governance risk?
 - The key areas to look are the areas of the code that touch the “money exit” portions of the code.
+- A corner case can be something like someone trying to claim a reward, but having nothing staked.
+This is valid, we should just give them zero reward.
+Similarly, we generally want to divide up rewards evenly, but what if there is only one recipient, and technically no division should happen?

 There is a “money entrance” vulnerability to look for too.